GodWeenSatan: The Oneness: Writing

-Around 1986 Ween released their first album-length tape, 'The Crucial Squeegie Lip, on Birdo'pray Records.
-This featured a short version of 'You Fucked Up.'
+At age 16 Ween released their first album-length tape, The Crucial Squeegie Lip, on Birdo'pray Records, which featured a short version of "You Fucked Up."

 On January 10, 1987, Ween played their earliest known live show at 'Weenstock,' a small event held in Freeman's basement.
-Around five months later, they began playing at more prominent venues, such as City Gardens, in Trenton, NJ.
-Shortly afterward, Ween released their second album-length tape, Ween II (Axis: Bold As Boognish), which featured a slower version of 'Bumblebee.'
+Five months later, they began playing at more prominent venues, such as City Gardens in Trenton, NJ.
+Shortly afterward, Ween released their second album-length tape, Ween II (Axis: Bold As Boognish), which featured a slower version of "Bumblebee."